Hybrid Events Guide: how to plan your next hybrid event in 2022

 #3 Select a reliable event technology platform that meets your needs

-A reliable event technology platform that fulfills your goals and seamlessly integrates both in-person and virtual experiences is key to executing successful hybrid events.
+An event technology platform that meets your goals and weaves the in-person and virtual experiences seamlessly is key to executing successful hybrid events.

-Because of the complex set-up of hybrid events and the need to sync both experiences perfectly, the event platform should offer a broad array of tools and functionalities for both offline and online audience engagement, management and marketing.
+The platform you select should offer a broad array of tools and functionalities for both offline and online audience engagement, management and marketing.

 #4 Spread your entire event over several weeks, even months!